-Having gained the Parts 1, 2 and 3 qualifications you can register as an architect with the Architects Registration Board (ARB); the title 'architect' is protected by law, so that the public can always be sure that they are dealing with a properly qualified architect.
+Having gained the Parts 1, 2 and 3 qualifications you can apply to register as an architect with the Architects Registration Board (ARB); the title 'architect' is protected by law, so that the public can always be sure that they are dealing with a properly qualified architect.

 At this point you are eligible to become a Chartered Member of the RIBA.
 This gives you access to a wide range of services and benefits, and entitles you to become part of, and have influence over, a national and international network of architects.

 Funding your studies

 Here you will find information on how to fund your architecture studies

 If you have studied or qualified to be an architect outside the UK, your qualification(s) will need to be assessed for equivalence to the UK Parts 1 and 2 by the Architects Registration Board (ARB).